Top 20 Group and Team Psychology Experiments for Leaders (Workplace Takeaways)

 Findings: Transformational leaders, who inspire their teams with a compelling vision, were found to foster greater loyalty, motivation, and innovation.
 While transactional leadership works well for short-term, goal-specific tasks, it is less effective in driving long-term engagement and growth.

 Key Takeaway for Leaders: Focus on being a transformational leader by inspiring your team with a long-term vision.
-Motivate them to surpass personal and organizational goals through empowerment and purpose.
+Motivate them to surpass personal and organisational goals through empowerment and purpose.

 9. The Ringelmann Effect (1913)